tmgreensolutions/php-geobuf/README.md

   - string `$encodedInput` geobuf input
 - `decodeFileToJson()` returns a JSON string
   - string `$fileName` path to the geobuf file
-- `decodeFileToJsonFile()` returns the filesize of the resulting JSON file or false
+- `decodeFileToJsonFile()` writes to a file and returns the filesize of the resulting JSON file or false
   - string `$geobufFile` path to the geobuf file
   - string `$jsonFile` where to store the resulting JSON file